-Using a newly generated biome layer revealed an issue with the biome boundaries that were used in processing 2015-2017 releases and that was corrected in 2018.
+Using a newly generated biome layer revealed an issue with the biome boundaries used in processing 2015-2017 releases and that was corrected in 2018.
 While discussing the new criteria for excluding protected areas, it was discovered that the 2019 release did not filter out international sites.
 These changes may account for differences between the NRPI releases, but the time series in this release is entirely consistent.

 Note that in 2020, in consultation with the World Conservation Monitoring Center (WCMC), CIESIN made the determination to remove UNESCO Man and Biosphere (MAB) reserves from the calculation of the NRPI.
-Owing to an error, the version sent by CIESIN to the MCC, and therefore used in the 2020 MCC Scorecards, included MAB reserves.
-The version without MAB reserves, which was posted as the only version of the NRPI in the preliminary release, is included here as an additional tab in the spreadsheet.
-For most countries, there are no differences in the scores.
+Further explanations on the rationale for the exclusion of MAB reserves is provided in the methods section.
+For most countries there are no differences in the scores.